JKHeadley/rest-hapi/README.md

 config.enableResponseValidation = true;

 /**
+ * Determines the hapi failAction of each response.
+If true, responses that fail validation will return
+ * a 500 error.
+If set to false, responses that fail validation will just log the offense and send
+ * the response as-is.
+ * default: false
+ * @type {boolean}
+ */
+config.enableResponseFail = false;

+/**
  * If set to true, (and authStrategy is not false) then endpoints will be generated with pre-defined
  * scopes based on the model definition.
  * default: false